antyakushev/postcss-for/README.md

 }
 ```

-Note, that unlike the Sass `@for`, postcss-for in the example above iterates from 1 to 3 inclusively.
 This plugin must be set before [postcss-nested] and [postcss-simple-vars].
 Therefore dollar variable cannot be used as a loop range parameter.